mgreter/libsass/docs/api.compiler.md

 ## Sass Compiler API

-Sass Compiler is the main object to facilitate the Sass compilation process.
+Sass Compiler is the main object for the Sass compilation process.
-It keeps state between different stages of the process, which is split in three main stages: parsing, compiling and rendering.
+It keeps the state between different stages of the process, which is split in three main stages: parsing, compiling and rendering.

 The regular life-time of a compiler will mostly look like this:
 - Create new compiler object